cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 ## Party identifiers and relay attacks {#sec-considerations-ids}

 If CPace is instantiated without using identity strings for A or B it is configured for anonymous key exchange and obviously does not give any guarantee regarding the identity of the communication partner.
+This setting is not explicitly covered in the security paper {{AHH21}} but the security of SPEKE-variants without party identifiers are considered in {{BFK09}} for the use-case of PAKE on digital identity documents.

 If unique strings identifying one or both protocol partners are included either as part of the channel identifier CI or the associated data fields ADa, ADb, then ISK will provide implicit authentication also regarding the included party identities.

-Incorporating party identifier strings is important for fending off relay attacks.
+Incorporating party identifier strings is important for fending off unknown-key-share attacks.
 Such attacks become relevant in a setting where several parties, say, A, B and C, share the same password PRS.
 An adversary might relay messages from an honest user A, who aims at interacting with user B, to a party C instead.
 If no party identifier strings are used and B and C share the same PRS value then A might be using CPace for